keboola/connection-docs/tutorial/ad-hoc/index.md

 ![Screenshot - Create Bucket](/tutorial/ad-hoc/cloud-platform-3.png)

 ### Extracting Data
 Now you're ready to load the data into KBC.
-Go to the extractor section and click **New Extractor**:
+Go to the extractor section, and click **New Extractor**:

 {: .image-popup}
 ![Screenshot - Extractors](/tutorial/ad-hoc/bigquery-extractor-1.png)